PipedreamHQ/pipedream/docs/docs/api/rest/README.md

 [Connected accounts](/connected-accounts/) let you manage credentials for integrated APIs.

-### Get account metadata
+### Get account

 ---

-This route returns metadata for a specific connected account.
+By default, this route returns metadata for a specific connected account.
+Set `include_credentials=1` to return credentials that you can use in any app where you need auth.
+[See this guide](/connected-accounts/api/) to learn more.

 #### Endpoint